drawwithcode/2022-group-project-group05/README.md

 ![structure](README.img/structure.png)

 The website cn be divided into 3 different parts:
-1. **Homepage** from which you can either go directly to the gallery part or start the experience
+1. **Homepage** from which you can either go directly to the gallery part or start the experience <br>
-2. **Experience** which in turn can be divided into 4 parts
+2. **Experience** which in turn can be divided into 4 parts <br>
    a.
-Login and rules of the experience
+Login and rules of the experience <br>
    b.
-Waiting list where the user will be associated to another one
+Waiting list where the user will be associated to another one <br>
    c.
-Matching actually with the assiociated
+Matching actually with the assiociated <br>
    d.
-The output of the experience that will be sent to the gallery
+The output of the experience that will be sent to the gallery <br>
-3. **Gallery** where all the output will be displayed
+3. **Gallery** where all the output will be displayed <br>

 ![N01](README.img/N01.gif)